DevL/Intermediate4/concepts/leap_year/02a_leap_year_refactorings.md

 ## Properties

-While we are at it, let us turn those cases into properties so that we need not use paranthesis.
+While we are at it, let us turn those cases into properties so that we need not use parenthesis.

 ```python
 class Year: